Please see Obligations of Reviewers in the AMS Scientific Publication Process for AMS’s ethical guidelines for reviewers.

 - Do the conclusions follow from the evidence?

 - Are biases, limitations, and assumptions clearly stated, and is uncertainty quantified?

-- Is methodology explained in sufficient detail so that the paper's scientific conclusions could be tested by others?
+- Is methodology explained in sufficient detail, and appropriate references for the supporting data and software provided, so that the paper's scientific conclusions could be tested by others?

 - Is previous work and current understanding cited and represented correctly?